electric-sql/pglite/docs/docs/upgrade.md

 ## Further reading

 You can see a full upgrade example in Electric SQL's Linearlite example on [this branch](https://github.com/electric-sql/electric/tree/tudor/upgradePathPGlite).
-The relevant code is in `examples/linearlite` folder.
+The relevant code is in `examples/linearlite` folder, see [MigrateModal.tsx] (https://github.com/electric-sql/electric/blob/tudor/upgradePathPGlite/examples/linearlite/src/components/MigrateModal.tsx).